omersha/omersha.github.io/_posts/2016-09-26-random-integers.md

 Well, this is not a coincidence, <a href="http://unsongbook.com/">because nothing ever is</a>.
 We can always arrange things so it would work.
-This was shown by Walker, popularized by Knuth who offered an $O(n\ln n)$ algorithm that does this initialization (see TACOP, Volume 2, 3.4.1), and was improved by
+This was shown by Walker, popularized by Knuth who offered an $O(n\ln n)$ algorithm that does this initialization (see TAOCP, Volume 2, 3.4.1), and was improved by
 <a href="https://web.archive.org/web/20131029203736/http://web.eecs.utk.edu/~vose/Publications/random.pdf">Vose</a>
 to an $O(n)$ algorithm.
 So we get an initialization step that takes $O(n)$, and afterwards we can draw in $O(1)$.
 The space